Meet the TEAM

 Joie Ha

-As the daughter of refugees, Joie Ha has always endeavored to do more good for more people.
+As the child of refugees, Joie Ha has always endeavored to do more good for more people.
 She has been an organizer for minority communities in Colorado for over 15 years.
-She has a B.A. in Anthropology and a M.A. in Development Practice with a focus on holistic methods of treating mental health for Vietnamese refugees.
-She has completed development work in Malaysia as a Community Development Officer, and Cambodia as a researcher regarding how hip-hop can create fictive kin for youth.
-In the United States, Joie often engages in community projects with focus on anti-racist work, civic engagement, and the intersection of art and activism.
-Joie’s day job is acting as the founder of CORE: Community Organizing for Radical Empathy.
+She has a B.A. in Anthropology and a Masters in Development Practice with a focus on holistic methods of treating mental health for Vietnamese refugees.
+Joie is the founder of CORE, a DEI consulting firm that doubles as a community organizing agency.
+She often engages in initiatives with focus on anti-racist work, collective liberation, civic engagement, and the intersection of art and activism.

 • Board Treasurer